NickFlach/PFORK_MCP/replit.md

 # xmcp MCP Server

 ## Overview
 This is a Model Context Protocol (MCP) server built with the xmcp TypeScript framework.
-It features a beautiful, minimalist homepage and API key authentication using the SESSION_SECRET environment variable.
+It features a beautiful, minimalist homepage served from a static HTML file and API key authentication using the SESSION_SECRET environment variable.

 ## Current Features

 ### Beautiful Homepage
-- **Custom Landing Page**: Clean, minimalist design displayed at the root URL (/)
+- **Static HTML File**: Clean, minimalist design at `public/index.html`
+- **Dynamic URL Generation**: JavaScript automatically detects domain and generates endpoint URL
 - **Copy-to-Clipboard**: Easy copying of MCP endpoint URL
 - **Responsive Design**: Works on desktop and mobile devices
 - **Tool Listing**: Shows all available tools with descriptions